 Silver Peak describes some of the practical benefits that SD-WAN can deliver for security and performance:

-"If the application is hosted in the cloud and is trusted, a business-driven SD-WAN can automatically connect users to it without backhauling traffic to a POP or HQ data centre."
+"If the application is hosted in the cloud and is trusted, a business-driven SD-WAN can automatically connect users to it without backhauling traffic to a POP or HQ data center."

 “Now, in general this traffic is usually going across an internet link which, on its own, may not be secure.
 However, the right SD-WAN platform will have a unified stateful firewall built-in for local internet breakout allowing only branch-initiated sessions to enter the branch and providing the ability to service chain traffic to a cloud-based security service if necessary, before forwarding it to its final destination."

 “If the application is moved and becomes hosted by another provider or perhaps back to a company’s own data center, traffic must be intelligently redirected, wherever the application is being hosted.
 Without automation and embedded machine learning, dynamic and intelligent traffic steering is impossible.”